Houses of Pickleball Official Rules & Policies Guide

 SCHEDULE OF PLAY

-The schedule of play is critical that is followed due to the nature of timed rally scoring and us only have the courts for 3 hours total.
+It’s critical for the schedule of play to be followed due to the nature of timed rally scoring and that we only have the courts for 90 minutes total.
 Team captains will be trained on how this works, but here is a summary.
-2 Rounds will be played.
-Mixed teammates may change in the second round and once subs come in, the person that was subbed out may not continue that night:
+1 Round = 1 Match.
+Clubs may do multiple rounds in 1 night.

 Transition & warm up: 5 mins